 Java is a purely general-purpose programming language, and PHP is typically a server-side scripting language.
-Java can support both server-side and client-side language, whereas PHP only supports server-side language.
-Any Java code needs to be compiled properly before execution, and it’s a strongly typed language, whereas PHP kind of dynamically typed language where the compilation of code is not required.
-Regarding application security and architecture concepts Java is far better than PHP at any point in time.
+Java can support server-side and client-side language, whereas PHP only supports server-side language.
+Any Java code must be appropriately compiled before execution, and it’s a strongly typed language.
+In contrast, PHP is a dynamically typed language where code compilation is not required.
+Regarding application security and architecture concepts Java is far better than PHP at any point.

-Let us study about Java and PHP in detail.
+Let us study Java and PHP in Detail:

-PHP is mainly considering server site script programming, which anyone can able to write; maximum web hosting companies are using Apache server/PHP.
-Where Java programming can’t be able to write by anyone, a detailed understanding is required for writing the code in Java.
-PHP does not follow any application server concept; it just has one PHP Engine which runs .php file easily.
-Whereas for Java application, it should need to deploy any web application server as a WAR or EAR file.
-JSP engine is only used to display the page, WAR or EAR file contains all the required .class file or JAR libraries or JSP pages.
+PHP mainly considers server site script programming, which anyone can write; most web hosting companies use Apache server/PHP.
+Where Java programming can’t be able to write by anyone, a detailed understanding is required to write the code in Java.
+PHP does not follow any application server concept; it just has one PHP Engine which runs .php files easily.
+Whereas for Java applications, it should need to deploy any web application server as a WAR or EAR file.
+JSP engine only displays the page, WAR, or EAR file containing all the required .class files, JAR libraries, or JSP pages.

-As the WAR or EAR file normally contains the .class file, it is not possible to read that file easily, verities tools are there to convert from .class to Java, but it did not come in proper code format.
-Whereas PHP is very easy to read, if anyone tracks the deployment environment, he can easily view PHP files or replace them same.
-Java also has a servlet filter concept which helps to rectify requests or advance user define security, whereas PHP doesn’t have this kind of concept.
+As the WAR or EAR file typically contains the .class file, it is impossible to read it quickly, verities tools are there to convert from .class to Java, but it did not come in proper code format.
+Whereas PHP is very easy to read, if anyone tracks the deployment environment, he can easily view PHP files or replace the same.
+Java also has a servlet filter concept which helps rectify requests or advance user define security, whereas PHP doesn’t have this concept.

-Below is the top 4 comparison Between Java vs PHP
+Below are the top 4 comparisons between Java vs PHP:

-Below is the Some list of points that explained the key difference between Java vs PHP
+Below is a list of points that explain the key difference between Java vs PHP:

-- Java needs an Application Server, JVM, any operating system, a web server to run any application.
-Whereas PHP needs only Apache Server/IIS, PHP Engine, Operating System, Web Server to run.
+- Java needs an Application Server, JVM, operating system, and a web server to run any application.
+PHP only needs Apache Server/IIS, PHP Engine, Operating System, and Web Server to run.

 - Application security is one of the key points of any Java Application.
-Servlet filter, URL encoding, Secure Web Services are mostly using in Java for an application security perspective.
-Whereas PHP doesn’t have a concept of this kind of security handling.
+Servlet filters, URL encoding, and Secure Web Services are mainly used in Java for an application security perspective.
+At the same time, PHP doesn’t have a concept of this kind of security handling.

-- Java is very much easy to communicate with any API, which preferring Java for any future automates tool development.
-Whereas PHP has some restrictions in the concept of API calls, but API calling is also possible through PHP in the upper version.
+- Java is straightforward to communicate with any API, which prefers Java for future automated tool development.
+Whereas PHP has some restrictions in the concept of API calls, API calling is also possible through PHP in the upper version.

-- Java has reflection concept internally from the first day onwards, like Interface, repetitive classes, Abstract Class, or methods concepts.
-Whereas PHP doesn’t have this kind of concept, but PHP advance version introducing the same which not much advance like Java.
+- Java has reflection concepts internally from the first day onwards, like Interface, repetitive classes, Abstract Class, or methods concepts.
+Whereas PHP doesn’t have this kind of concept, PHP’s advanced version introduces the same, which is not much advance as Java.

-- In the case of page loading timing consideration, PHP pages are somehow faster than JSP pages.
-The number of tasks defined for the PHP engine are very much lesser than the JSP engine.
-Still, Java has many performance tuning options; one of the biggest ways to improve page loading performance is not writing any business logic or core java code inside the JSP pages.
-Normally using tag library (example JSTL) for handling this purpose.
+- Regarding page loading timing consideration, PHP pages are faster than JSP pages.
+The number of tasks defined for the PHP engine is much less than for the JSP engine.
+Still, Java has many performance tuning options; one of the biggest ways to improve page loading performance is not writing any business logic or core Java code inside the JSP pages and typically using a tag library (for example, JSTL) for handling this purpose.

-- As PHP is very easy to learn, it obviously low cost in terms of support and resource availability.
-Whereas Java is maintaining a higher cost obviously than PHP.
+- As PHP is straightforward to learn, it is low cost and resource availability.
+At the same time, Java maintains a higher cost, obviously, than PHP.

-- Several open popular page design tool like Drupal and WordPress has written in PHP.
-Java is normally not that popular in the page design tool, whereas Java is mainly popular for those tools concentrating on business logic or Object presentation concept.
+- Several open popular page design tools like Drupal and WordPress have been written in PHP.
+Java usually is not that popular as a page design tool, whereas Java is mainly famous for those tools concentrating on business logic or Object presentation concept.

-- Updating the PHP version is very easy; just adding ‘Hello Web 2.0’ well enough to update the version of any PHP page.
+- Updating the PHP version is easy; adding ‘Hello Web 2.0’ is enough to correct any PHP page’s version.

-- Managing or updating JSP pages is not a very tough task to do, but written complex logic people should have an entire knowledge of Java Programming.
-Whereas the modification of PHP pages is very easy to do, any designer or HTML developer can do it.
+- Managing or updating JSP pages is not very tough, but people should have a fundamental knowledge of Java Programming for writing complex logic.
+Whereas modifying PHP pages is very easy, any designer or HTML developer can do it.

 Java vs PHP Comparison Table

-Below are the lists of points; describe the comparisons:
+Below are the lists of points that describe the comparisons:

-This has been a useful guide to the difference between Java and PHP here; we have discussed their Meaning, Head to Head Comparisons, Key differences, and conclusion.
-You may also look at the following articles to learn more –
+This has been a guide to Java vs PHP.
+Here we have discussed Java vs PHP head-to-head comparison, key differences, infographics, and a comparison table.
+You may also have a look at the following articles to learn more –